 You're going to need several pumpkins if you want to craft all of the Spooky Pumpkin DIY recipes.
 So, here's how to get the most out of your pumpkin patch.

-Plant more — As soon as you're able to harvest the pumpkins you've planted, you'll want to place more in the ground and start the process over again.
-That way you're far more likely to be able to get all of the pumpkins you need for this spooky holiday.
-It might even be worth planting some each day for four days, that way you'll constantly have more coming to term as October waxes old.
+As soon as you're able to harvest the pumpkins you've planted, you'll want to place more in the ground and start the process over again.
+That way, you're far more likely to be able to get all of the pumpkins you need for this spooky holiday.
+It might even be worth planting some each day for four days; that way, you'll constantly have more coming to term as October waxes old.

 Animal Crossing pumpkins